How to Ask Your Boss for a Promotion

 One of the most promising signs is increased responsibilities.
 If your manager is entrusting you with additional responsibilities and projects beyond your current scope of work, they may be preparing you for a promotion.

-Additionally, if you’re frequently getting praised by higher-ups and receiving positive feedback for your work, it can also be a sign of an incoming promotion.
+Additionally, if you’re frequently getting praised by higher-ups and receiving positive feedback for your work, it can also be a sign of an upcoming promotion.

 Has your boss suddenly started talking to you about your career development and the goals you have?
 It can indicate that they are thinking about giving you the opportunity for growth.